semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 ### Preset values

-> Use an en dash, not a hyphen, between values — `Opt / Alt` + `-`.
+> Use an en dash, not a hyphen, between values — `Opt/Alt` + `-`.

 @## Custom range

 Use the [InputNumber](/components/input-number/), if the filter has the ability to select a custom period.

-Stepper buttons appear when you hover over such an input and in the focus state.
+Stepper buttons appear when you hover over an [InputNumber](/components/input-number/) and in the focus state.

 |                                                                    | Appearance example                   |
 | ------------------------------------------------------------------ | ------------------------------------ |